React Component

 |---|---|---|

-| loadDesign | Object data | Takes the design JSON and loads it in the editor |
+| loadDesign | Object data | Loads a saved design JSON into the editor |

-| saveDesign | Function callback | Returns the design JSON in a callback function |
+| saveDesign | Function callback | Returns the current design JSON via callback |

-| exportHtml | Function callback | Returns the design HTML and JSON in a callback function |
+| exportHtml | Function callback | Returns the rendered HTML and design JSON via callback |

-| Name | Type | Description | Default Value |
+| Name | Type | Description | Default |

 |---|---|---|---|

-| style | Object | style object for the editor container | {} |
+| style | Object | Style for the editor container | {} |

-| minHeight | String | minimum height to initialize the editor with | 500px |
+| minHeight | String | Minimum height to initialize the editor with | 500px |

-| onLoad | Function | called when the editor instance is created | |
+| onLoad | Function | Called when the editor instance is created | |

-| onReady | Function | called when the editor has finished loading | |
+| onReady | Function | Called when the editor has finished loading | |

-| options | Object | options passed to the Unlayer editor instance.
-See the configuration options for all available options. | {} |
+| options | Object | Options passed to the Unlayer editor instance.
+See the configuration options for everything available. | {} |

-| tools | Object | configuration for the built-in and custom tools | {} |
+| tools | Object | Configuration for built-in and custom tools | {} |

-| appearance | Object | configuration for appearance and theme | {} |
+| appearance | Object | Configuration for appearance and theme | {} |

 Example